 You can use Smyth sewing to bind either hardcovers or paperbacks, but it’s most often used for casebound books.

-Perfect bound books have square bindings, and one of the problems with this style is that the books usually will not lay flat when they are opened.
-This is problematic for books intended to be written in, like journals, or books you will need to refer to often.
+Perfect-bound books have square bindings, and one of the problems with this style is that the books usually will not lay flat when they are opened.
+This is problematic for books intended to be written in, like journals, or books you might want to leave open to refer to.
 You want those kinds of books to lay flat on your desk.

 Various technologies have been developed to create a paperback that will lay flat, and they usually involve creating a “free-floating” spine that allows the pages to open independent of the cover, solving the problem.